marancibia/marancibia.github.io/learning-library/data-management-library/oracle-machine-learning/oml4py-adb/appendix-manage/appendix-manage.md

 In this lab, you will learn how to:
 * Access Oracle Machine Learning Notebooks administration interface
 * Create an Oracle Machine Learning user
-* Familiarize with OML user settings
+* Get familiar with OML user settings

 ## Task 1: Access the Oracle Machine Learning administration interface